-If your last residence as a couple was in Texas and if the suit is filed within two years of you no longer residing together, you can file for a divorce in Texas.
+If your last residence as a couple was in Texas and the suit is filed within two years of your last shared residence, you can file for a divorce in Texas.

-If you and your spouse have been living separately for three or more years (whether your spouse lives in Texas or not), you will likely be able to obtain a divorce on the basis of living apart. (read more about separation agreements)
+If you and your spouse have been living separately for three or more years (whether your spouse lives in Texas or not), you will likely be able to obtain a Texas divorce on the basis of living apart.
+(Read more about separation agreements in Texas.)

-Infrequently, the court will grant a divorce on the basis of abandonment (Click here to learn more about abandonment and your divorce).
-This is not common because Texas is a no-fault divorce state, and abandonment is fault-based.
-To reach the necessary level of fault, your spouse must have left you at least a year prior to the filing, and it is necessary to show that he or she left you with the intention of abandoning you permanently.
+Infrequently, the court will grant a divorce on the basis of abandonment.
+This is not common because Texas is a no-fault divorce state, and abandonment is a fault-based ground for divorce.
+To qualify, your spouse must have left you at least a year prior to the filing with the intention of abandoning you permanently.

 If Your Spouse’s Whereabouts Are Unknown

 If you cannot locate your spouse, it makes your divorce that much more complicated.
 Read this article to find out how to serve divorce papers to a missing spouse.